gerbv/gerbv/README-release.txt

            In the "Step 4:  Email Release Notice" section, check the "I'm sure" radio button and click the "Send Notice" button.

+	 9. Have a project admin go to the Admin->File Releases page and then follow the "Create/Edit Download page" to change the default download file to the new release.

-	9. Return to your regularly scheduled trunk development
+	10. Return to your regularly scheduled trunk development

 		cvs update -PdA